tuankietle6868/hunter-tickets/docs/google-forms-dom.md

 ## Captured structure

-`tests/fixtures/google-form-sample.html` is a sanitised, minimal DOM snapshot of the relevant structure.
-It contains a short-answer question, a paragraph question, and a radio question to make the supported boundary explicit.
+`tests/fixtures/google-form-sample.html` is a sanitised, minimal DOM snapshot of the relevant structure. `tests/fixtures/google-forms-mock.html` is the compact T3.1-derived mock used by the adapter's jsdom unit test.
+Both contain only structural markup, never a live form URL or respondent data.

 ```html
 <div role="list">